beskonacnost/panorama/README.md

 User can navigate with mouse controls.

-User cam create small sphere on image by duble-clicking on a mouse button.
+User can create small sphere on image by duble-clicking on a mouse button.

 # Project launch